hxyulin/hadron/README.md

 # Hadron

-> Note: Development of this project is currently paused (resumes in end of May 2025), although there may be occasional commits.

 Hadron is a POSIX compliant, secure, and open-source operating system written in Rust.
 Internally, Hadron takes inspiration from Linux, but is not a direct port / fork.